-How often should you have a carrier audit?
+How often should you conduct a carrier review?

-It’s generally recommended that businesses do a carrier audit at least every two to three years.
+It’s generally recommended that businesses do a carrier review at least every two to three years.

 However, we would suggest connecting with your provider or the company that works with your telecommunications at least once per year, so they can take a look at what you have and what changes have taken place (or will take place) in your business, and can continue to make sure you are on the best plan, with the best pricing.